LiGNUxMan/SysStatCLI/README.md

 ## 🚀 Future Improvements and Features
 We're looking for contributors to continue improving SysStatCLI.
 Here are some ideas for future versions:

-1️⃣ Display the wired network card parameters.

-2️⃣ Add audible alerts: Emit a BEEP when a critical parameter is red (e.g., high temperature, excessive CPU usage, or full disk).
+1️⃣ Add audible alerts: Emit a BEEP when a critical parameter is red (e.g., high temperature, excessive CPU usage, or full disk).

 3️⃣ Data logging and analysis:
 Save the system status to a log file with timestamps.